jd-fillmore/jd-fillmore/README.md

 Some of those things I've dove into lately are:

-- NodeJS to extend my knowledge to the back-end
+- NodeJS / ExpressJS to extend my knowledge to the back-end
-- State management in React (Context API)
+- State management in React (React-Query, Zustand)
 - TypeScript

 You can reach out by emailing me at jdfillmore.dev@gmail.com.
 Thanks for stopping by!